MileHacker Logo

 Moselsteig & Saar-Hunsrück Steig

 Long-distance hiking trails with accessible stages from Trier.
-Varying difficulty levels, from easy riverside strolls to challenging climbs through vineyards and forests.
+Varying levels of difficulty, from easy riverside strolls to challenging climbs through vineyards and forests.
 Information is available on official websites.

 Moselle Cycle Path

 One of Germany's most popular scenic long-distance cycle paths.
-Predominantly flat and well-maintained, ideal for all skill levels.
+Predominantly flat and well-maintained, ideal for every ability level.
 Cycle through vineyards and past charming villages.
-Local cycling routes and mountain biking in Eifel/Hunsrück are also an option.
+Local bike paths and mountain biking in Eifel/Hunsrück are also an option.

 Wildlife & Nature